hansavlund/hansavlund/README.md

 - 👋 Hi, I’m @hansavlund
 - 👀 I’m interested in Electical Engineering
 - 🌱 I’m currently a first year learning @University of Huddersfield
-- 📫 How to reach me email to h.avlund@hotmail.com
+- 📫 How to reach me: h.avlund@hotmail.com  or linkedin @hansavlund